Undergraduate Student Government

 USG appoints undergraduate representatives to most standing committees of University Senate, where resolutions are vetted before appearing on the floor.
 Other units of the university, such as the College of Arts and Sciences and the Department of Recreational Sports, organize their own Shared Governance committees outside of University Senate to collect feedback on their programs.
 They likewise look to USG for undergraduate members.
 The table at the bottom of this page contains contact information for your committee representatives, as well as website links (where applicable).

 Shared Governance also extends to two judicial boards: the Committee on Academic Misconduct and the University Conduct Board.
 Students accused of violating university policy can ask for a hearing before a panel comprised of faculty, administrators, and students.
 USG appoints 7 undergraduate panelists to COAM and 12 to UCB.
 These students should not be contacted directly about ongoing cases, but you can reach out to the board administrators for general inquiries.
-For UCB, contact Matt Page (.324), and for COAM, email coam@osu.edu.
+For UCB, contact Director of Student Conduct Kelly Smith (.4941), and for COAM, email coam@osu.edu.

 Get Involved